Taste: Nerve supply and neural connections

 The special visceral afferents of the vagus nerve carry taste from the epiglottal region of the tongue.

-The lingual nerve (trigeminal, not shown in diagram) is deeply interconnected with the chorda tympani in that it provides all other sensory info from the anterior ⅔ of the tongue.
-This info is processed separately (nearby) in the rostal lateral subdivision of the nucleus of the solitary tract (NST).
+The lingual nerve (trigeminal, not shown in diagram) is deeply interconnected with the chorda tympani in that it provides all other sensory info from the anterior two-thirds of the tongue.
+This info is processed separately (nearby) in the rostral lateral subdivision of the nucleus of the solitary tract (NST).

-NST receives input from the amygdala (regulates oculomotor nuclei output), bed nuclei of stria terminalis, hypothalamus, and prefrontal cortex.
-NST is the topographical map that processes gustatory and sensory (temp, texture, etc.) info.
+The NST receives input from the amygdala (regulates oculomotor nuclei output), bed nuclei of stria terminalis, hypothalamus, and prefrontal cortex.
+The NST is the topographical map that processes gustatory and sensory (temp, texture, etc.) info.

-Reticular formation (includes Raphe nuclei responsible for serotonin production) is signaled to release serotonin during and after a meal to suppress appetite.
+The reticular formation (includes Raphe nuclei responsible for serotonin production) is signaled to release serotonin during and after a meal to suppress appetite.
 Similarly, salivary nuclei are signaled to decrease saliva secretion.

 Hypoglossal and thalamic connections aid in oral-related movements.

 Hypothalamus connections hormonally regulate hunger and the digestive system.

 Substantia innominata connects the thalamus, temporal lobe, and insula.

 Edinger-Westphal nucleus reacts to taste stimuli by dilating and constricting the pupils.

-Spinal ganglion are involved in movement.
+Spinal ganglia are involved in movement.

 The frontal operculum is speculated to be the memory and association hub for taste.

 The insula cortex aids in swallowing and gastric motility.

+Taste in insects

+Insects taste using small hair-like structures called taste sensilla, specialized sensory organs located on various body parts such as the mouthparts, legs, and wings.
+These sensilla contain gustatory receptor neurons (GRNs) sensitive to a wide range of chemical stimuli.

+Insects respond to sugar, bitter, acid, and salt tastes.
+However, their taste spectrum extends to include water, fatty acids, metals, carbonation, RNA, ATP, and pheromones.
+Detecting these substances is vital for behaviors like feeding, mating, and oviposition.

+Invertebrates' ability to taste these compounds is fundamental to their survival and provides insights into the evolution of sensory systems.
+This knowledge is crucial for understanding insect behavior and has applications in pest control and pollination biology.

 Other concepts

 Supertasters

 A supertaster is a person whose sense of taste is significantly more sensitive than most.
 The cause of this heightened response is likely, at least in part, due to an increased number of fungiform papillae.
 Studies have shown that supertasters require less fat and sugar in their food to get the same satisfying effects.
 These people tend to consume more salt than others.
 This is due to their heightened sense of the taste of bitterness, and the presence of salt drowns out the taste of bitterness.
-(This also explains why supertasters prefer salted cheddar cheese over non-salted.)